|Apple Juice Concentrate

 List of Regular Warehouses for AJC

 The Regularity Application is a form to be completed by the operator of eligible warehouses located within 100 miles of major shipping ports along the mainland coasts of the United States.
-For requirements of eligibility warehouses, see Chapter 56 of the MGEX Rules & Regulations.
+For requirements of eligible warehouses, see Chapter 56 of the MGEX Rules & Regulations.

 The negotiable warehouse receipt required for delivery on the AJC futures contract has been finalized.
 Several cold storage facilities have adopted the negotiable warehouse receipt into their logistics systems.